LudoInSpace/LudoInSpace.github.io/_pages/about.md

 A short summary of my education:

-* I received the Master's degree in aerospace engineering from [ISAE-SUPAERO](https://www.isae-supaero.fr/fr/) in 2018.
+* I received the Master's degree in Aerospace Engineering from [ISAE-SUPAERO](https://www.isae-supaero.fr/fr/) in 2018.
 My master's thesis was supervised by [Prof. Emmanuel Lochin](https://elochin.github.io/) and [Dr. Nicolas Kuhn](https://www.linkedin.com/in/nicolas-kuhn-65a026a5/).
 You can find my dissertation [here](/files/2018-11-master-thesis-dissertation.pdf) (in French).